micilini/ExportAsPDF/README.md

 ## Features

-- Converts JSON blocks into a Word document (`.docx`) and then into a PDF.
+- Converts JSON blocks into a PDF (`.pdf`).
 - Supports:
   - Headers, paragraphs, and lists (ordered and unordered).
   - Quotes, warnings, and checklists.
   - Tables, images, and code blocks.
   - Inline formatting (bold, italic, underline, links, highlights).
 - Automatically resizes images to fit the page.
-- Uses either Microsoft Office or LibreOffice for DOCX-to-PDF conversion.
+- Use ReportLab to generate PDF files.

 ---